 Funding opportunity open to full CSP members

-The CSP Charitable Trust is delighted to be partnering with the NIHR Academy again this year, to jointly fund one Doctoral Fellowship or Advanced Fellowship.
+The CSP Charitable Trust is delighted to be partnering with the NIHR Academy, to jointly fund one Doctoral Fellowship or Advanced Fellowship per year.

 Dr Lisa Cotterill, NIHR Academy Chief Executive explains “Successful ‘Partnership researchers will become part of an active and supportive research community which can draw on the enormous benefits and opportunities that cross-sector working can bring, helping to grow the number of future research leaders in key health areas.”

 Professor Jo Jackson, CSP Charitable Trust Chair comments: "The partnership between the Chartered Society of Physiotherapy Charitable Trust and NIHR and represents an exciting opportunity to develop leading researchers in physiotherapy supporting the future development of the profession."

 Doctoral Fellowships provide an opportunity to undertake exciting and impactful research; supporting individuals to undertake a PhD in an area of NIHR research that is also aligned with the charity partner’s area of interest.

 Partnership Fellowships at the Doctoral level are three year full-time awards that can also be undertaken on a part-time basis of between 50% and 100% whole time equivalent (WTE).

 Financially the fellowships include full salary support, PhD fees and research costs; allowing researchers protected time to concentrate on their research, as well as supporting the development of a bespoke training and development programme.